HarrisRamosBaroni/vj2-gui-train/RCLONE_README.md

-# Copying the shared "final_data" folder with rclone
+# Copying the shared "vvae_embeddings" folder with rclone

-This explains the easiest way for you to copy the shared Google Drive folder named `final_data` to your local machine using rclone.
+This explains the easiest way for you to copy the shared Google Drive folder named `vvae_embeddings` to your local machine using rclone.
 The recommended approach is to add a shortcut to the shared folder into your My Drive, then use a normal Google Drive rclone remote.

----

 ## Prerequisites
-- The folder `final_data` has been shared with your Google account with Viewer access.
+- The folder `vvae_embeddings` has been shared with your Google account with Viewer access.
 - The folder owner has not disabled downloading for viewers.
 If download is disabled, rclone cannot copy files.
 - You will be copying ordinary files (.h5).
 These will download unchanged.

----

 ## Quick overview (one-line)
-1. In Drive web: Shared with me → right‑click `final_data` → **Add shortcut to Drive** → choose **My Drive**.
+1. In Drive web: Shared with me → right‑click `vvae_embeddings` → **Add shortcut to Drive** → choose **My Drive**.
 2. Install rclone.
 3. Configure a Drive remote and authorize with your Google account.
-4. Run: `rclone copy -P mygdrive:final_data/mother /path/to/local/mother`

-Detailed steps below.
+4. Run: `./training/get_subset_h5.sh <remote name>:vvae_embeddings/mother ./mother all`

 ---
+## Detailed steps below.

-## 1) Add the shortcut (recommended)
+### 1) Add the shortcut (recommended)
 1. Go to Google Drive (https://drive.google.com) → *Shared with me*.
-2. Find `final_data`.
+2. Find `vvae_embeddings`.
 3. Right‑click → **Add shortcut to Drive** → choose **My Drive** → **Add**.

-This makes `final_data` appear in your My Drive and is the easiest way for rclone to see it.
+This makes `vvae_embeddings` appear in your My Drive and is the easiest way for rclone to see it.

----

-## 2) Install rclone
+### 2) Install rclone
 Follow the instructions for your OS: https://rclone.org/install/

----

-## 3) Configure a Google Drive remote
+### 3) Configure a Google Drive remote
 Run:
 ```
 rclone config